 Alphabet Letter Identification Assessment of Toddlers in Steps:

-Spot a checkmark in the section if your toddler distinguishes the letter or sound accurately.
-Record any letter or sound the kid names inaccurately in the crates.
-Tally the checks (right letters or sounds) and all-out them onto the score sheet.
+Place a checkmark in the section for each correct letter or sound identified by your toddler.
+Record any inaccurately named letters or sounds in the provided crates.
+Tally the correct checks for letters or sounds and sum them on the score sheet.

 Score as right for sound ID:

-2. A reaction where the student says, “It starts like…” giving a word that has that letter sound as its underlying letter.
+- A response in which the student says, “It starts like…” and provides a word with that letter sound as its initial letter.